guins/Sublime-Text-2-Snippets/README.md

 Sublime-Text-2-Snippets
 =======================

-Some snippets for the the great code editor Sublime Text 2
+Some snippets for the the great code editor Sublime Text 2.

+I Hope it can be useful,
+Enjoy!